DFA to intensify efforts to repatriate Pinoys in Beirut: Palace

 Based on local reports, the explosion was caused by a fire at a warehouse that stored confiscated “high explosive materials”.

-In an Anadolu Agency report, Lebanese President Michel Aoun cited ammonium nitrate as the source of the massive explosion, which leveled a three-story building and was heard across the city and its suburbs.
+Lebanese President Michel Aoun cited ammonium nitrate as the source of the massive explosion, which leveled a three-story building and was heard across the city and its suburbs, according to Anadolu Agency report,

 Aoun, in a post on the Lebanese Presidency’s Twitter account, said that keeping 2,750 tons of ammonium nitrate at a warehouse without any security measures is unacceptable.